remnrem/luna-doc/docs/vignettes/soap-pops.md

 This library (`m1`) is available for download at this [Dropbox link](https://www.dropbox.com/s/lha9ibincmvpod3/m1.zip?dl=0).
 This is a ZIP file (13MB) called `m1.zip`.
-After downling, expanding it will result in a folder called `m1` (_model 1_).
+After downloading, expanding it will result in a folder called `m1` (_model 1_).
 You then will run `POPS` using `lib` to specify the model root (`m1`) and `path` to point to this folder (e.g. `~/working/sleep/pops/m1` or wherever you saved it).